 Another factor that will play into cost is the personal property in the restaurant.
 If you have rare property or other valuables, an appraisal is key to ensure that you’re paid properly should something happen.
 Specialized policies can also increase costs.

 An Independent Insurance Agent Can Help with Your Indiana Restaurant Insurance Needs

 Remember, you need restaurant insurance coverage for:

 It doesn’t matter what kind of restaurant you run, or how you run it: An independent insurance agent is your best resource.
-Talk to your Trusted Choice agent to run through all of the factors and features mentioned here to ensure that you get the best policy at the best price.
+Talk to your agent to run through all of the factors and features mentioned here to ensure that you get the best policy at the best price.